wortiz/goma/README.md

 FindMETIS.cmake

-* @copyright (c) 2009-2014 The University of Tennessee and The University
-*                          of Tennessee Research Foundation.
+    Copyright (c) 2009-2014 The University of Tennessee and The University of Tennessee Research Foundation.
-*                          All rights reserved.
-* @copyright (c) 2012-2014 Inria.
                             All rights reserved.
+    Copyright (c) 2012-2014 Inria.
+All rights reserved.
-* @copyright (c) 2012-2014 Bordeaux INP, CNRS (LaBRI UMR 5800), Inria, Univ.
+    Copyright (c) 2012-2014 Bordeaux INP, CNRS (LaBRI UMR 5800), Inria, Univ.
 Bordeaux.
 All rights reserved.

 FindUMFPACK.cmake